RosinanteGit/bitburner-scripts/OP/readme.md

 How to use:
 1. It appears Bitburner has a setting in the options menu that dictates how long to wait for each script.
 Default is 25ms.
 I lowered mine to 5ms and quintupled my output.
 Not sure if every machine can handle it though
-2. Reduce Min Security of Target Server to 1 via hashnet hashes
+2. Reduce Min Security of target Server to 1 via hashnet hashes
-3. Spend Rest in Maximum Money of Target Server
+3. Spend Rest in Maximum Money of target Server
 4. run OP.js megacorp (u can change target Server)
 5. Profit!